The existence of a strongly polynomial time simplex algorithm for linear programs: Preliminaries

 The strong duality theorem provides a sufficient and necessary condition for optimality, for example, see \cite{Dan47,GT56,Mur76,Sch86}.

-\thm If the primal-dual problem pair (\ref{primaljihe10p}) and (\ref{primaljihe10dfg}) are feasible, then the two problems are solvable and share the same objective value. \upshape
+\thm If the primal-dual problem pair (\ref{primaljihe10p}) and (\ref{primaljihe10d}) are feasible, then the two problems are solvable and share the same objective value. \upshape

-If the primal and dual programs have optimal solutions and the duality gap is zero, then the Karush-Kuhn-Tucker (KKT) conditions for the primal-dual LP problem (\ref{primaljihe10p}) and (\ref{primaljihe10dfg}) pair are in which the last equality is called the complement slackness property.
-Conversely, if $(x^*,y^*)\in\mathbb{R}^n\times \mathbb{R}^n$ is a pair of solutions of the system (\ref{jbkkt1})-(\ref{jbkkt3}), then $(x^*,y^*)$ is a pair of optimal solutions of the primal-dual problem pair (\ref{primaljihe10p}) and (\ref{primaljihe10dfg}).
+If the primal and dual programs have optimal solutions and the duality gap is zero, then the Karush-Kuhn-Tucker (KKT) property for the primal-dual LP problem (\ref{primaljihe10p}) and (\ref{primaljihe10d}) pair is in which the last equality is called the complement slackness property.
+Conversely, if $(x^*,w^*)\in\mathbb{R}^n\times \mathbb{R}^m$ is a pair of solutions of the system (\ref{jbkkt1})-(\ref{jbkkt3}), then $(x^*,w^*)$ is a pair of optimal solutions of the pair of primal-dual problems (\ref{primaljihe10p}) and (\ref{primaljihe10d}).

 The feasible region of a LP problem is a polyhedron.
 In particular, a polyhedron is called a polytope if it is bounded.
 A nontrivial face $F$ of a polyhedron is the intersection of the polyhedron with a supporting hyperplane, in which $F$ itself is a polyhedron of some lower dimension.
 If the dimension of $F$ is $k$ we call $F$ a $k$-face of the polyhedron.
 The empty set and the polyhedron itself are regarded as trivial faces. $0$-faces of the polyhedron are called vertices and $1$-faces are called edges.
 Two different vertices $x^1$ and $x^2$ are neighbors if $x^1$ and $x^2$ are the endpoints of an edge of the polyhedron.
+That is, the linear segment $[x^1,x^2]=\{\lambda x^1+(1-\lambda)x^2|0\leq \lambda\leq 1\}$ is an edge of $P$.
 For material on convex polyhedron and for many references see Ziegler's book \cite{Zie95}.

+$x\in\mathbb{R}^n$ is called a basic feasible solution of the primal problem (\ref{primaljihe10p}) if $x$ is a vertex of $P$, and $y=c-A^Tw\in\mathbb{R}^n$ is called a basic feasible solution of the dual problem (\ref{primaljihe10d}) if $w$ is a vertex of $D$.